-I had originally wanted to do this hike in the summer, just because I am not the biggest fan of cold weather and because we would have been able to pack lighter and have longer daylight hours, but due to the fact that we are not American citizens and are unable to predict whether we will be in the country or not in a few months time October it was!
+I had originally wanted to do this hike in the summer, just because I am not the biggest fan of cold weather and because we would have been able to pack lighter and have longer daylight hours, but due to the fact that we are not American citizens and are unable to predict whether we will be in the country or not in a few months time, October it was!

-We left on Friday morning at 11am from Los Angeles (where we are currently based) and headed for Lone Pine to the Eastern Sierra Visitors Center to pick up permits.
+We left on Friday morning at 11am from Los Angeles (where we are currently based) and headed for Lone Pine to the Eastern Sierra Visitor's Center to pick up permits.
 It was crucial that we got there before 5pm as we were relying on walk in permits but we made it just in time!

 By the time we made our way up Whitney Portal road it was dark.
-After some final packing, we got to bed around 9:30pm, not by 6 which is what I had wanted... this meant there was no way we were getting up before 3am otherwise we were going to be two very grumpy hikers.
+After some final packing, we got to bed around 9:30pm...
+NOT by 6 which is what we had wanted.
+This meant there was no way we were getting up before 3am (otherwise we were going to be two very grumpy hikers).

 Our plan was to be on the trail by 4am but it was 4:20am by the time we were walking.
 The morning wasn't too cold and there wasn't a breath of wind.
 We couldn't really see much except for the looming shadows of the rock walls.

 The first two hours went really quickly.
 We weren't anywhere spectacular for sunrise so it wasn't too special.
 We had our first break at 7:30am in a beautiful meadow filled with autumn colors.
 Breakfast consisted of the trusty peanut butter sandwich.

 At around 9am the sun came out from behind the mountains and it started to warm up a little so the first layers of clothing came off.